O.B.E.

 received the Army Long Service Good Conduct Medal.
 Medal confirmed on roll.

 Baltic Medal Horatio Lindquist.
-H.M.Ship Edinburgh. £320
+H.M.Ship Edinburgh. £250 SOLD

 Medal engraved in italic lettering.
 Father of William Lindquist, Gurkha Rifles (above)